 |Aged 18 or over, not in remunerative work AND does not claim the benefits stated in the first two fields||£14.65|

 |Aged 18 or over and in remunerative work:|

 |Gross income: £253 to £337.99||£75.60|

 Your benefit will usually start from the Monday after we receive your claim form.
 It is important that you return your claim form to us as soon as possible as any delay may result in you losing benefit.
 Please don't wait until you have all the proof needed to support your claim.

 Under pension credit qualifying age:

 You will need to submit your request for backdate in writing, and be able to show that there was a good reason why you did not make your claim earlier.
-You can request backdated benefit on the housing benefit claim form or you can download the form below.
+You can request backdated benefit on the housing benefit claim form, apply online or you can download the form below.
 Alternatively, you can request a backdate form from one of our customer service centres or by telephoning 0161 793 2500, or by writing to us with your details.